Sampson Gamgee

-Dr Joseph Sampson Gamgee, MRCS, FRSE (17 April 1828, Livorno, Italy – 18 September 1886) was a surgeon at the Queen's Hospital (later the General Hospital) in Birmingham, England.
+Joseph Sampson Gamgee, (17 April 1828 – 18 September 1886) was a surgeon at the Queen's Hospital (later the General Hospital) in Birmingham, England.
 He pioneered aseptic surgery (having once shared lodgings with Joseph Lister), and, in 1880 invented Gamgee Tissue, an absorbent cotton wool and gauze surgical dressing.

 Life

-He was the son of Joseph Gamgee (1801–1895), a veterinary surgeon in Leghorn, Italy, and his wife, Mary Ann West (1799-1873).
-He was the sibling of Dr John Gamgee, inventor and Professor of Anatomy and Physiology at Dick Veterinary College, Edinburgh and Dr Arthur Gamgee.
+He was born in Livorno, Grand Duchy of Tuscany, where his father, Joseph Gamgee (1801–1895), was a veterinary surgeon; Sampson's mother and Joseph's wife was Mary Ann West (1799–1873).
+He was the sibling of John Gamgee, inventor and Professor of Anatomy and Physiology at Dick Veterinary College, Edinburgh and Arthur Gamgee.
 Sampson studied at the Royal Veterinary College, London.
 While a veterinary student, he was invited to attend lectures at University College Hospital and his work was so good that he was persuaded to become a student there.
 His classmate was Joseph Lister with whom he shared lodgings and considered him a close friend.

 He obtained a post as House Surgeon at University College Hospital in London.
 He then served as a surgeon in the British-Italian Legion during the Crimean War.
 On his return in 1857 he took on the post of Surgeon at Queen's Hospital in Birmingham.

 In 1868 he was elected a Fellow of the Royal Society of Edinburgh his proposer being Sir James Young Simpson.

 In 1873 he founded the Birmingham Hospital Saturday Fund which raised money for various hospitals in Birmingham from overtime earnings given by workers on nominated Hospital Saturdays.
 It was the first such fund to raise money in this way for multiple hospitals.
 Sampson was also the first president of the Birmingham Medical Institute.

 In 1881 he retired from active hospital life due to a Haematuria infection.
 In 1886 his health further worsened during a trip to Dartmouth where he fell fracturing his right femur at its head.
 He died of Bright's disease in Birmingham on 18 September 1886.